 Psychopathology (Associate Editor); Editorial Boards, Development & Psychopathology; Personality Disorders: Theory, Research, & Treatment; Ad Hoc Reviewer, Journal of Abnormal Psychology , Archives of General Psychiatry, Psychological Bulletin, Psychological Review, American Psychologist, Schizophrenia Bulletin, Schizophrenia Research, Journal of Personality Disorders.
 Professional Societies (Memberships), American Psychopathological Association [APPA]- APPA Fellow Status, Society for Research in Psychopathology [SRP], American Psychological Society [APS] - APS Fellow status, American Psychological Association [APA], American Association for the Advancement of Science [AAAS], American Association of University Professors [AAUP].
 Licensed psychologist: New York (#009577) and Massachusetts (#7378).

-Schizophrenia and schizotypy, severe personality disorders, neurobiological bases of psychopathology, personality, and temperament, Behavioral and quantitative genetics, Classification and psychiatric diagnosis (e.g., DSM systems), quantitative/statistical methods (e.g., latent class methods and taxometric analysis), longitudinal research methodology, psychometric theory and objective personality assessment.
+Schizophrenia and schizotypy, severe personality disorders, personality neuroscience, Behavioral and quantitative genetics, Classification and psychiatric diagnosis (e.g., DSM systems), quantitative/statistical methods (e.g., latent class methods and taxometric analysis), longitudinal research methodology, psychometric theory and objective personality assessment.
 Operational Psychology.

 I currently maintain two broad programs of experimental psychopathology research.
 The first concerns schizotypy and schizophrenia and the second concerns the longitudinal study of severe personality disorders.
 In the schizotypy/schizophrenia program I conduct studies of sustained attention, working memory, eye movements, motor performance, and somatosensory perception in relation to schizotypic psychopathology.
 In the personality disorders research program, I am currently conducting analyses of three waves of personality disorder, personality, and temperament data gathered using a longitudinal research design on a large number of young adults.
 I have also recently become more involved in the study of borderline personality disorder from both a neurocognitive and neurobehavioral (i.e., neurobiological) perspective.
 I use a variety of measurement approaches in the laboratory, including basic perception and cognitive tasks as well as psychometric methods.